As Christmas is fast approaching, I want to share with you a new series about…

 Here is a Make your own bath bomb.

 And make your own soap.
-This one is an organic soap kit.
+This one is an organic soap kit .

 And to be totally transparent with you, my daughter had also asked this year for some Harry Potter merchandising.
-My son is obsessed with Pokemon and will receive an electronic Pikachu that reacts to touch.
-He is also obsessed with football so he will receive some gifts linked to that as well.

 Last year, it was all about "Horrid Henry" for my son and my daughter wanted some Sylvanian family sets!